ruggedy/load-js/README.md

 > text and url are mutually exclusive and you must specify one.
 If you call loadJS with a string as a parameter that string will be treated as a url.
 If you specify both, then url will be used.

+The `async` flag will enable the browsers ability load and execute scripts as soon as possible.
+This means that scripts are likely going to excute out of order.
+Because of the nondeterministic script execution nature of `async`, it is defaulted to false.

 These options are described in detail [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).

 ## examples